freeradical13/freeradical13.github.io/index.md

 Most [enzymes][] are proteins that increase the rate of (catalyze) certain chemical reactions by reducing [activation energy][] for a reaction.
 The target reagents are called [substrates][] which bind to the enzyme's [active sites][].
 Non-active site portions of enzymes are called [allosteric sites][] where the products bind.
 Negative feedback is where products bind to an enzyme's allosteric sites to stop catalysis.
 Enzymes are often named for their substrate(s) along with the [-ase suffix][ase suffix].

+There are 6 broad groups of enzymes (the first number in an enzyme's unique [Enzyme Commission Number][]):

+1. [Oxidoreductases][]: Catalyze a redox reaction.
+1. [Transferases][]: Transfer a functional group from one molecule to another.
+1. [Hydrolases][]: Breaks down a molecule with hydrolysis.
+1. [Lyases][]: Breaks down a molecule by means other than hydrolysis or oxidation.
+1. [Isomerases][]: Converts a molecule from one isomer to another.
+1. [Ligases][]: Joins two large molecules, often with hydrolysis.

 A [cofactor][] is a metal ion or coenzyme which facilitates catalysis.
 [Coenzymes][] are cosubstrates if loosely bound, or prosthetic groups if covalently bound.
 An [apoenzyme][] is an enzyme missing a required cofactor.
 A [holoenzyme][] is an active form of an enzyme with its cofactors.

 The rate of enzyme-catalyzed reactions reaches a [maximum rate][enzyme maximum rate] called V<sub>max</sub> when all enzymes are saturated with substrates.
 An enzyme also has an affinity for substrates called K<sub>m</sub>: the lower the value, the higher the affinity.
 The [Michaelis-Menten constant][] K<sub>m</sub> is the substrate concentration at which the reaction rate is half of V<sub>max</sub>.